twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/fly-io.md

 ## Step 7: All done

 That's it!
-Your Twofold app is now deployed to Fly.io and will automatically deploy whenever you push to GitHub. 🎉
+Your Twofold app is now deployed to Fly.io and will automatically redeploy whenever you push to GitHub. 🎉